eudoug/bank-money-transfer-api/README.md

 Program Language: Kotlin and Java 11

-Development Process: TDD (A software development process that relies on the repetition of a very short development cycle)
+Development Process: TDD (A software development process that relies on the repetition of a very short development cycle, when tests are created before the feature, granting 100% coverage)

-Deployment: Docker (A set of platform-as-a-service (PaaS) products that use OS-level virtualization to deliver software in packages called containers.
+Deployment: Docker (A set of platform-as-a-service (PaaS) products that use OS-level virtualization to deliver software in packages called containers)

 Container: Jetty (Jetty is a HTTP server and Container Servlet 100% written in Java)